Zumbolovsky/FateSpringBootApp-Java/README.md

 - `/feature/java`: for java general development;
 - `/feature/mockito-junit5`: for examples and explanation unit testing feat.
 JUnit5 and Mockito.

-The FateApp is a Maven project created with Spring Boot as a starting framework.
+The FateSpringBootApp is a Maven project created with Spring Boot as a starting framework.